Aleadinglight/blog/src/content/posts/encrypt.md

 I've been moving my data between platforms more lately: email, messaging apps, cloud storage.
 Personally, I trust the platform, but not the people behind it.
 A blackbox service, with system admins holding too much access, and we're functioning with the hope that they won't abuse their power - a system built on trust alone.

-> Trust no one
->- The X-files

-Although I can't control who sees my data on these platforms, I can control what they see: encrypted files that are meaningless to plain eyes.
+Sadly, I can't control who sees my data on these platforms.
+However, I can control what they see, and I'm just gonna make it harder for them to get me.

 ### Why do I care, if I don't have anything to hide
 *But I didn't do anything wrong.
 Why would I need to do that if I am innocent?* Yeah alright, alright, I know!
-This phrase comes up in every privacy debate, and there is [a very good study on this.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=998565&)
+This phrase comes up in every privacy debate, and there is [a very good study on this.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=998565&).
+Maybe in another article, we'll talk more on this.
+Since you're here already, let's move on to the next topic.
-My take is simple: You lock your doors, right?
-That's privacy in action.
-If you care enough to lock your physical space, you should care enough to lock your digital life.

 ## Different Encryption Methods
 There are two main approaches to encryption, each with distinct use cases: